Hodding Carter III: Journalism

 In the 1960s, Carter was involved in the Civil Rights Movement, both editorially and in political action.
-In 1968, he co-chaired the "Loyal Democrats of Mississippi" that replaced Mississippi's previously all- white delegation to the Democratic National Convention, but later criticized the Delta Ministry (part of the biracial coalition) in his editorials.
+In 1968, he co-chaired the "Loyal Democrats of Mississippi" that replaced Mississippi's previously all-white delegation to the Democratic National Convention, but later criticized the Delta Ministry (part of the biracial coalition) in his editorials.

+Political involvement

-In 1964, he worked on Lyndon B. Johnson's presidential campaign, but Johnson and his vice-presidential choice, U.S. Senator Hubert H. Humphrey of Minnesota, received only 13 percent of the vote in Mississippi in the last election held prior to passage of the Voting Rights Act of 1965.
-Carter also worked on Jimmy Carter's campaign in 1976.
+In 1964, he worked on Lyndon B. Johnson's presidential campaign, but Johnson and his vice-presidential choice, U.S. Senator Hubert Humphrey of Minnesota, received only 13 percent of the vote in Mississippi in the last election held prior to passage of the Voting Rights Act of 1965.
+Carter also worked on the campaign in 1976 of Jimmy Carter (no relation).
 President Carter appointed him Assistant Secretary of State for Public Affairs and State Department spokesman.

-Because of the Iran Hostage Crisis, Carter came into the public eye much more frequently than most of his predecessors and successors.
+During the Iran hostage crisis in 1979 and 1980, Carter regularly appeared on network evening news, coming into the public eye much more frequently than most of his predecessors and successors.

+Later work

-When Ronald W. Reagan was elected in 1980, Carter left his post in the government and moved into television as a major critic of Reagan’s policies.
+When Ronald Reagan was elected in 1980, Carter left his post in the government and moved into television as a major critic of Reagan's policies.
 Up until 1994, he held various positions for ABC, BBC, CBC, CNN, NBC, and PBS, including anchor, political commentator, panelist, and reporter.
 His most notable television work was as the host of the media criticism show Inside Story on PBS.
 Throughout the 1980s, he was one of the rotating guest panelists for the roundtable segment of This Week with David Brinkley, while he also regularly wrote op-ed columns for various newspapers including The Wall Street Journal.
 He gave the 1986 commencement speech at George Washington University.

-Beginning in 1994, he served as the Knight Professor of Public Affairs Journalism at the University of Maryland at College Park, Maryland.
+Beginning in 1994, he served as the Knight Professor of Public Affairs Journalism at the University of Maryland, College Park.
 He resigned the post in 1998 to become the president of the Knight Foundation.
-He serves on a commission funded by the foundation, the Knight Commission on Intercollegiate Athletics.
+He served on a commission funded by the foundation, the Knight Commission on Intercollegiate Athletics.

-Since then, Carter has lectured at universities all over the country and continued to do freelance work for the television and print media.
-His most recent position is University Professor of Leadership and Public Policy at the University of North Carolina at Chapel Hill.
+Carter then lectured at universities all over the country and continued to do freelance work for the television and print media.
+His final position was University Professor of Leadership and Public Policy at the University of North Carolina at Chapel Hill.

 Carter contributed to After Snowden: Privacy, Secrecy, and Security in the Information Age, published in May 2015.

+Personal life

+Carter was married three times: first to Margaret Ainsworth, from 1957 until their divorce in 1978, then to Patricia M. Derian, from 1978 until her death in 2016, and then to Patricia Ann O'Brien, from 2019 until his death.
+He had four children, including actress Finn Carter.

+On May 11, 2023, Carter died at a retirement home in Chapel Hill, North Carolina, at age 88, following a series of strokes.